lsst/dp0-2_lsst_io/tutorials-examples/portal-images.rst

     Well the host association looks a little complicated!

-Techniques for associating SNIa with their host galaxies are beyond the scope of this tutorial, which only concerned with getting an initial look at the *potential* host galaxy.
+Techniques for associating SNIa with their host galaxies are beyond the scope of this tutorial, which was only concerned with getting an initial look at the *potential* host galaxy.